Fab-in-a-Box 3D Printed Dice: Exploration – SCOPES-DF

 Design polyhedral dice

-Play with geometry: number of faces & shapes of faces, rounded corners, etc.
+Play With Geometry: number of faces, shapes of faces, rounded corners, etc.

-Learn to name different complex polyhedra
+Learn to name different complex polyhedral

 Play with the features: words vs numbers vs symbols vs dots